See Why Kim Kardashian’s Fans Thought She Called A Truce With Jordyn Woods

 “How?!
 I See No Resemblance, Don’t Get Me Wrong Jordyn Is A Pretty Girl But They Do No Resemble Each Other.
 Y’all Reached,” one commenter shared about the comparisons, per The Shade Room.

-Woods has been on the outs with the Kardashian/Jenner clan since it was revealed that she was seen getting cozy with Kim’s sister Khloe’s ex and baby daddy Tristan Thompson at a Los Angeles party.
+Woods has been on the outs with the Kardashian/Jenner clan since it was revealed that she was seen getting cozy with Kim’s sister Khloe’s ex and baby daddy, Tristan Thompson, at a Los Angeles party.
 Woods later shared that while she didn’t have any sexual activity with the NBA player, he did kiss her at his Los Angeles home.
 Since the scandal, Woods hasn’t been seen publicly with Jenner or other members of the family.
 People shared back in March that Kim was the one who was the most upset about Woods’ decision to speak publicly about the scandal.
 She was reportedly “livid” about the ordeal and reportedly quickly unfollowed both Thompson and Woods on Instagram.
-The beauty mogul also treated her Khloe to a relaxing getaway in Palm Springs accompanied by her best friend Malika Haqq.
+The beauty mogul also treated Khloe to a relaxing getaway in Palm Springs accompanied by her best friend Malika Haqq.

 “Kim is totally supportive,” an insider told the publication.
 “Guys may come and go, but the bond between the girls is never going away, and they’re committed to supporting each other.”